oianson/robotframework-debuglibrary/README.rst

 This Library is a Fork by René Rohner from the original robotframework-debuglibrary by Xie Yanbo

-Robotframework-DebugLibrary is a debug library for `RobotFramework`_, which can be used as an interactive shell(REPL) also.
+Robotframework-RobotDebug is a debug library for `RobotFramework`_, which can be used as an interactive shell(REPL) also.

 .. _`RobotFramework`: http://robotframework.org/